Standing orders are recurring payments, where the donor arranges with their bank to automatically pay you a certain amount each month or year.

 Tick the 'Auto-create payments?' checkbox

 Filter for 'Paid?' is not checked

-You can tick each payment as you go
+You can select each payment as you confirm they were received

 Bulk update confirmed payments to mark 'Paid?' as checked

 Guide: How to automate your standing orders

 Each standing order should exist as a Subscription in Beacon.